CanonicalLtd/maas-docs/en/manage-cli.md

 the `maas` command exclusively which, in turn, connects to the API.

 This page explains what is needed to get going with the CLI.
-Tasks are then separated into common, image management, and advanced.
+Tasks are then separated into common, image management, DHCP snippet management, and advanced.

 Note that we do not provide complete coverage of the MAAS CLI.
 For an exhaustive treatment, see the